Spiral (1998 film): Plot

-Following the events of Ring, the body of Ryūji Takayama, former husband of Reiko Asakawa and father of Yōichi Asakawa, is examined by his friend and rival, pathologist Mitsuo Andō.
+Following the events of Ring, the body of Ryūji Takayama, former husband of Reiko Asakawa and father of Yōichi Asakawa is examined by his friend and rival, pathologist Mitsuo Andō.
 After he finds a cryptic note in Takayama's stomach, Reiko and Yōichi also turn up dead.
-Andō soon learns of a mysterious cursed videotape, haunted by the spirit of a murdered young woman.
+Andō soon learns of a mysterious cursed videotape haunted by the spirit of a murdered young woman.
 Rumor has it that anyone who watches the video will die exactly one week later.
-Despondent over the death of his own child, and believing that he is being guided by his rival's ghost, Andō decides to see the video for himself.
+Despondent over the death of his child, and believing that his rival's ghost is guiding him, Andō decides to see the video for himself.
 After watching the tape, strange things begin to happen around him, and he soon discovers that the tape's restless spirit has different plans in store for him.

-With the help of Takayama's student, Mai Takano, Andō finds out more about Ryūji's past as well as the mysterious young woman, Sadako Yamamura.
-Searching for the truth about why Ryūji and Yōichi died from the virus while Reiko did not leads him to her boss Yoshino.
-Yoshino lets Andō in on a secret: he has the wife's diary.
+With the help of Takayama's student, Mai Takano, Andō discovers more about Ryūji's past and the mysterious young woman, Sadako Yamamura.
+Searching for the truth about why Ryūji and Yōichi died from the virus, while Reiko did not, leads him to her boss, Yoshino.
+Yoshino lets Andō in on a secret: he has Reiko's diary.
 She and Ryūji had been researching the cursed videotape.
-While Reiko had broken the curse, Ryūji died a week after watching the tape.
-Reiko believed that creating a copy would break the curse, but Yōichi died a week after watching the tape, just as his father had.
+While Reiko had broken the curse, Ryūji died 1 week after watching the tape.
+Reiko believed creating a copy would break the curse, but Yōichi died 1 week after watching the tape, just like his father had.
 Yoshino shows Andō both the tape and the diary.

 When Andō tells Mai Takano what he has done, she is shocked and cannot understand why, since she felt from the start that it was the video that killed Takayama and his family.
 As they are talking, Yoshino calls Andō.
-He admits that he wishes that he had never been involved in Reiko's business.
-Andō believes that Yoshino had watched the video, but he denies it, saying that he was too scared to.
+He admits that he wishes he had never been involved in Reiko's business.
+Andō believes that Yoshino had watched the video but denies it, saying he was too scared.
 However, Yoshino still dies.